edgedb/edgedb/docs/stdlib/datetime.rst

     calculations.

     See functions :eql:func:`to_duration`, and :eql:func:`to_str` and
-    date/time :eql:op:`operators <DTMINUS>` for more ways of working with :eql:type:`duration`.
+    date/time :eql:op:`operators <dtminus>` for more ways of working with :eql:type:`duration`.